Using The Hero’s journey to navigate my life, seems tough right now!

 So many endings and beginnings I felt punch drunk.

-Throughout all of this I have relied on the Hero’s Journey to guide us though each question mark, each trial, each decision, each nagging desire to follow our bliss more closely.
+Throughout all of this, I have relied on the Hero’s Journey to navigate my life and guide us through each question mark, each trial, each decision, each nagging desire to follow our bliss more closely.

 I’ve been mapping this particular Hero’s Journey for the past 7 years.
 The Call to Adventure (Stage 2) was the unexpected and shocking loss of my job (I was unceremoniously shown the door).
 It had been a dream job of six years (Stage One Ordinary World) that had turned into a nightmare following a change in management.
 Bit by bit, day by day, the joy and excitement of work had shifted to fear and isolation.
 In hindsight you would think that knowing the Hero’s Journey inside out I would have recognised the signs, acted on the warnings.
 Yet like every hero at the beginning of each new adventure, I had little idea of what the real problem was and unbeknown to me, a big part of the problem was me.